saddiboi/Summer_Budget/README.md

 ## Author

-Built by Sadnan Sadib Nahin
+Built by Sadnan Sadib Nahin.
 Made for students who want to stop guessing where their money went.